-Supplier evaluation is the process to access new or existing supplier base on their delivery, price, production, and quality of management, technical and services.
+Supplier evaluation is the process to access new or existing suppliers base on their delivery, price, production, and quality of management, technical, and services.
 A standard supplier evaluation framework shall be used in all cases for the existing and potential suppliers.

 5.0 RESPONSIBILITY AND AUTHORITY

-Project Manager and other concerned Manager are responsible for compliance of this procedure.
+The project Manager and other concerned Managers are responsible for compliance with this procedure.

 6.0 DETAILS OF PROCEDURE